Toni Braxton: Relationships

 Braxton met musician Keri Lewis when his group, Mint Condition, opened for her on tour; they married on April 21, 2001.
-In December 2001, she gave birth to their first child, a son named Denim Cole Braxton-Lewis.
+In December 2001, she gave birth to their first child, a son.
 In 2002, while gearing up for the release of her fourth studio album, Braxton discovered she was pregnant with her second child; the complicated pregnancy confined her to bed rest.
-The couple's second son, Diezel Ky Braxton-Lewis, was born in March 2003.
-As Diezel has been diagnosed with autism, Braxton has become involved with Autism Speaks, serving as their International Spokesperson.
-In November 2009 Braxton announced that she and her husband had separated.
+The couple's second son was born in 2003.
+As he has been diagnosed with autism, Braxton has become involved with Autism Speaks, serving as their International Spokesperson.
+In November 2009, Braxton announced that she and her husband had separated.
 The couple later divorced in July 2013.

 In her early 30s, Braxton had an abortion after discovering she was pregnant by then-boyfriend Keri Lewis.
-In her memoir Unbreak my Heart, Braxton discusses her abortion and guilt, saying that her son Diezel's autism was "God's payback".
+In her memoir Unbreak My Heart, Braxton discusses her abortion and guilt, saying that her second son's autism was "God's payback".

-In an October 2006 concert at the Flamingo Las Vegas, Braxton broke down in tears while announcing to the audience that just before the concert began she had been told that her son, Diezel, had been diagnosed with autism.
-Braxton has been outspoken regarding her doctor's failure to diagnose Diezel's condition earlier, contending that if he had been diagnosed earlier he could have received treatment earlier.
+In an October 2006 concert at the Flamingo Las Vegas, Braxton broke down in tears while announcing to the audience that just before the concert began she had been told that her son had been diagnosed with autism.
+Braxton has been outspoken regarding her doctor's failure to diagnose his condition earlier, contending that if he had been diagnosed earlier he could have received treatment earlier.
 As well as becoming a spokeswoman for Autism Speaks, she is also a spokeswoman for the American Heart Association.

 On July 8, 2015, Braxton's attorney, Antavius Weems, announced that Braxton had settled her contentious child support case with her former husband, Keri Lewis.
 On June 2, 2016, the city and county officials of Atlanta, Georgia, named June 2 as Toni Braxton Day.

 Braxton began dating rapper Birdman in May 2016, and the couple announced their engagement in February 2018.
 In January 2019, the couple called off the engagement.
-However, in April 2019, both Braxton and Birdman confirmed that they were still together.
+In April 2019, both Braxton and Birdman confirmed that they were still together, however, they broke up later that year.
+In November 2023, Braxton posted that they were dating again.
+On August 8, 2024, the couple got married.
+Two weeks later, Braxton filed for divorce.
+She later dismissed the filing in January 2025.